-PROJECT GOALS: This project was so fun working with 3 generations of wonderful women who call this place home!
-More square footage was added in 2011 and the intention was always to relocate the galley style kitchen to the new space, and they were finally ready to make it happen.
+PROJECT GOALS: This project was so fun, working with the 3 generations of wonderful women who call this place home!
+More square footage was added in 2011 and the intention was always to relocate the galley style kitchen to the new space, and they were finally ready to make it happen!

 PROJECT AT A GLANCE:

 Type of Home: Multi-Level Home, With A 2011 Addition

 Square Footage: 2,500 Square Feet

 BEFORE: The home’s original kitchen was essentially a “Kitchen-In-A-Hallway” and the only place for seating was right in front of the stairs!
 This clearly was not going to work for this family, who loved to cook and gather together.
 To get everything they wanted, which included an island with seating, we had to relocate the kitchen to a new area in the home.

 THE KITCHEN LOCATION BEFORE: When they built the addition they always intended to relocate the kitchen to this room (picture below), which was being used as a formal dining room.
 This space in their floor plan was perfect because of the the high ceilings and large window which gave us a nice canvas to work with!